emuro/gene_length/README.md

  - **README.md** guides you all over this repository
  - **main_tables** needed to reproduce the main results
          -**extra_tables** for the supplementary material and extra information that can be quite helpful (ie. taxonomical ids)
- - **main_work** containing the software needed to reproduce the main results of our work is.
-This directory also contains:
+ - **main_work** containing the software needed to reproduce the main results of our work is
          - **main_suppl**, where the programs for the supplementary material are.

 ---